Dheeraj44444/Dheeraj44444/README.md

 # Dheeraj-N

 ## 💫About Me:
 👋 Hi there!
 I'm a student at Global Academy with a passion for technology and innovation.
-I specialize in creating projects in:Machine Learning, Computer Vision, Deep Learning, Web Development
+I specialize in creating projects in:Machine Learning, Computer Vision, Deep Learning, Web Development.
 I'm constantly exploring new technologies and pushing the boundaries of what’s possible with code.
 Check out my repositories to see my latest projects and contributions!